rahul-r/chipmunk/README.md

 The presence of a `DATABASE_URL` environment variable will take precedence over the presence of `.sqlx`, meaning SQLx will default to building against a database if it can.
 To make sure an accidentally-present `DATABASE_URL` environment variable or `.env` file does not result in cargo build (trying to) access the database, set the `SQLX_OFFLINE` environment variable to true.

 To make this the default, add it to `.env` file. cargo sqlx prepare will still do the right thing and connect to the database.

+## Testing
+`cargo test` will run tests parallely in different threads.
+Some of the tests in this project uses shared resources (database, http server, etc.) and will fail `cargo test`.
+One option is to run the tests sequentially which will take a long time to run the tests.

+Altranativels, we can use test frameworks like cargo-nextest to run the tests parallely without interferring with each other.

+cargo install cargo-nextest
+cargo nextest run